All Episodes

 Vladimir Posner, Soviet Union spokesman, friend of Phil Donahue pronounced it Posner.

-I think this is a he's a judge.
+I think this is a, he's a judge.

-He's a Seventh Circuit Judge, Richard Posner, appointed by Reagan, important to keep in mind here, and has been alternately praised and condemned by judicial analysts.
+He's a Seventh Circuit judge, Richard Posner, appointed by Reagan, important to keep in mind here, and has been alternately praised and condemned by judicial analysts.

-The Constitution, as a reference point for the law, is outdated past its time, unhelpful, and irrelevant.
+The Constitution, as a reference point for the law, is outdated, past its time, unhelpful, and irrelevant.

-Spending decades, years, months, weeks, days, hours, minutes, or seconds studying the Constitution, the history of its enactment, its amendments, and its implementation.
+He said in his post at Slate: I see absolutely no value to a judge spending decades, years, months, weeks, days, hours, minutes, or seconds studying the Constitution, the history of its enactment, its amendments, and its implementation.

 It's only the official law of the land.

-And here's a Seventh Circuit judge saying it's worthless.
+And here's a Seventh Circuit Judge saying it's worthless.

-The amendments, its implementation, it's a waste of time, even if you spend seconds studying it.
+It's the law of the land, the amendments, its implementation, it's a waste of time, even if you spend seconds studying it.

-His post said 18th century guys, however smart, could not foresee the culture, technology, et cetera, of the 21st century, which means that the original Constitution, the Bill of Rights, the post-Civil War amendments, including the 14th, do not speak to today.
+of the 21st century, which means that the original Constitution, the Bill of Rights, the post-Civil War amendments, including the 14th, do not speak to today.

 The stories at Mediaite, they conclude this with this paragraph.